LucyHCollins/Teacher_Turnover/README.md

 # Teacher Turnover
-This data analysis project is designed to find correlations between teacher turnover, salary, and teacher working conditions in Kentucky's public schools.
-In the past 5 years since COVID, teacher turnover has increased in Kentucky's public schools.
+This data analysis project is designed to find correlations between teacher turnover, salary, and teacher working conditions in Kentucky's 171 public school districts.
+In the past 5 years teacher turnover has increased in Kentucky's public schools.
 Many teachers leave for other districts or leave the profession completely.
 This project idea came about because I am a former public school teacher who left public eduation to look for other career opportunities.

 ## Project Objective
 The objective of this project is to discover any correlations between several factors and teacher turnover.
 The factors I am choosing to compare are both quantitative and qualitative and include salary, student behavior, school climate, and school leadership.
+My methods include cleaning and merging data published by the Kentucky Department of Education.
+I am removing extraneous columns and info so I can clearly and concisely examine whether any correlations occur between these factors and teacher turnover at the district level.

 ## Project Setup Instructions
 The requirements to run this project are included in the 'Requirements.txt' folder.